Top Scenic Drives in the USA

 - Plan your next road trip to Colorado.

 US Highway 5

-From Putney, Vermont, this route follows along the Connecticut River and features several old wooden bridges.
-Children may enjoy a stop at Santa’s Land USA.
-This small park is conveniently located off the highway and is open annually from the summer months until Christmas Eve.
-Stretch your legs in Ascutney, Vermont, at the Wilgus State Park to enjoy the great outdoors.
-It is pet-friendly and has camping and RV sites open for use from May through September.
-History buffs will love the American Precision Museum in Windsor, Vermont, which has one of the largest collections of historical machines and tools used in the industrial age.
-Lake Morey in Fairlee, Vermont, is another point of interest to consider on this drive.
+From Putney, Vermont, this scenic drive follows along the Connecticut River and features several historic wooden bridges.
+Stretch your legs in Ascutney, Vermont, at Wilgus State Park if you're itching for the great outdoors.
+This pet-friendly camping area is open from May through September.
+History buffs will enjoy a pit stop at the American Precision Museum in Windsor, Vermont, and geek out at their collection of historical machines and tools used in the industrial age.

 US Highway 13